 Career outcomes for BSD alumni

 These pie charts represent both self-reported data and extensive research on our alumni outcomes.
-To best categorize the career trajectories of our alumni, we have adopted the 20 myIDP categories devised by the Federation of American Societies for Experimental Biology (FASEB) as a framework for the individual development plans (IDP) of postdoctoral fellows in the sciences.
-These 20 categories include a spectrum of career opportunities for PhDs in addition to principal investigator at a research-intensive institution.
-We have spectrally color-coded these categories in the figure to the right from dark red (PI in research intensive institution) to research administration (purple, bottom of list); these categories also feature business, entrepreneurship, public policy, science communication and teaching.
+To best categorize the career trajectories of our alumni, we have adopted the 24 myIDP categories devised by the Federation of American Societies for Experimental Biology (FASEB) as a framework for the individual development plans (IDP) of postdoctoral fellows in the sciences.
+These 24 categories include a spectrum of career opportunities for PhDs in addition to principal investigator at a research-intensive institution.
+We have spectrally color-coded these categories in the figure to the right from dark gray (Administration) rotating clockwise to light purple (Unknown); these categories also feature business, entrepreneurship, public policy, science communication and teaching--among other categories.

 We believe that the academic community should recognize that a large number of trainees desire and would greatly benefit from extracurricular training that will support their professional development and eventual career trajectory.
 At the University of Chicago we are offering such training through the NIH-funded myCHOICE program.